Chris Holder

 Christopher Robert Holder (born 24 September 1987 in Sydney, New South Wales) is an Australian speedway rider, who was the 2012 World Speedway Champion.
-He is also five times Australian champion (2008, 2010, 2011, 2012, and 2014.
+He is also five-time Australian champion (2008, 2010, 2011, 2012, and 2014.

 Career

 Holder won the Australian Under-21 Championship in 2005, 2006, 2007 and 2008, in addition to finishing runner-up in the Under-21 World Championship in 2007 and 2008.

-He started racing in the United Kingdom with the Isle of Wight Islanders in 2006.
+Holder started racing in the United Kingdom with the Isle of Wight Islanders in 2006.
 In 2007, he won the Premier League Pairs Championship partnering Jason Bunyan for the Isle of Wight, during the 2007 Premier League speedway season and was part of the Isle of Wight four who won the Premier League Four-Team Championship, held on 8 July 2007, at the East of England Arena Additionally in 2007, he rode for Atlas Wrocław in the Polish Speedway Ekstraliga.

 Holder won the Swedish Allsvenskan in 2007 and the Elitserien in 2008 and 2009 with Lejonen.
 In 2008, Holder signed for KS Toruń in Polish Ekstraliga and won the league championship.

 In October 2007, the Poole Pirates announced that Holder would ride for them in 2008 in the Elite League.
 Holder won the Elite League Championship, and became a league winner with all three of his domestic teams in 2008.

-Holder finished second in the 2007 Junior World Championship and was also selected to ride in the Australian team for the 2007 Speedway World Cup, finishing in 3rd place.
+Holder finished second in the 2007 Junior World Championship and was also selected to ride in the Australian team for the 2007 Speedway World Cup, finishing in third place.
 Holder again represented Australian in the 2008 Speedway World Cup.

 Holder won the Australian Championship in 2008, winning all five rounds with a record maximum 100 points.
 He has won the Australian Under 21 Championship for four consecutive years (2005–2008), equalling a record set by Leigh Adams.
 In October 2008, Holder finished runner-up in the Junior World Championship for the second year in succession to Emil Saifutdinov.

 After Lejonen's relegation from the Swedish Elite League, Holder changed club to Swedish champions Piraterna.

 In 2010 and 2012, Holder won the British Speedway Grand Prix at Cardiff's Millennium Stadium.
 He won the Elite League Riders' Championship, held at Abbey Stadium on 20 October 2012.